jakemac53/advent_of_code/README.md

-# Advent of code 2021, in Dart
+# Advent of code solutions in Dart

-**Note**: I am not striving for perfect or clean solutions, just ones good enough to get the answers :D.
+Just my hacky nonsense, I don't solve all problems or participate in all years.